Regd.No.: 126198/071/072

 We are grateful to Team Himalaya for this wonderful, enjoyable adventure Everest Three High Passes Treks.

-The views from all high passes was breathtaking and unimaginable, I would recommend to hardy trekkers to join on this adventure.
+The views from all high passes were breathtaking and unimaginable, I would recommend to hardy trekkers to join on this adventure.
 It is well worth the hard effort of much climb and long tiring descent.
 We are grateful to Team Himalaya for this wonderful, enjoyable adventure Everest Three High Passes Treks.

 Daily